Skip to the content

 For this reason, we always endeavour to ensure that GP’s understand that medical information requests in relation to PMI should not be confused with medical information requests in relation to Life Insurance, but cannot guarantee that a GP will always respond either as quickly as we would like, or as fully as we may need.

-To make a claim for emergency medical treatment whilst outside the UK please use the telephone numbers provided within your Certificate of Cover.
+To make a claim for emergency medical treatment whilst outside the UK please use the telephone numbers provided within your Schedule of Cover.

-To make a claim for Multi-Trip Travel please use the telephone numbers provided within your Certificate of Cover.
+To make a claim for Multi-Trip Travel please use the telephone numbers provided within your Schedule of Cover.